richardlam4391/Data_Analysis_And_Visualization_Foundations/Assessment for Data Analysis and Visualization Foundations/README.md

 # Assessment for Data Analysis and Visualization Foundations

-This directory serves as the comprehensive technical assessment and capstone environment for the Data Analysis and Visualization Foundations track.
+**Assessment for Data Analysis and Visualization Foundations** serve as the comprehensive technical assessment and capstone environment for the Data Analysis and Visualization Foundations track.

 ---

-## 🎯 Core Objectives
+## Core Objectives

 *   **Engineering an Analytical Base Table (ABT):** Ingesting a fragmented multi-table schema, building robust database joins, and cleansing structural anomalies to establish a verified, single source of truth dataset.
 *   **Isolating Statistical Drivers via EDA:** Profiling continuous variables, identifying distribution patterns, and applying statistical boundaries to separate normal trends from data anomalies.